adrhc/spring-boot-kstreams-tutorial/README.md

 - check {"dailyMaxAmount":...} occurrences
 - mixing AVRO (check application.yml for default.value.serde) with Spring's JsonSerde
 - simplified daily total spent report (see `CommandsConfig`)
 - careful on KTable-KTable joins: for a client-profile update all dailyTotalSpentTable will be joined again!
+    - run `./create-client-profile.sh | egrep '"id"'` again to see the issue

 ### error
 ```